abogoyavlensky/automigrate/README.md

 - define db schema as **models** in edn **declaratively**;
 - **automatically migrate** db schema based on models' changes;
 - view raw SQL for any migration;
-- ability to add raw SQL migration for specific cases or data migrations;
+- have ability to add raw SQL migration for specific cases or data migrations;
 - migrate to any migration in forward and backward *[:construction: under development]* directions;
-- support for PostgreSQL *[:construction: others are under development]*;
+- use with PostgreSQL *[:construction: others are under development]*;

 ## State